rhdeck/react-reality/README.md

 - `fontSize`: Size of font to use.
 Number, not string.
 (Default: system default)
 - `fontColor`: Color to draw with
 - `width`: Pixel width to allocate to the text (will wrap within this pixel constraint)
+- `lines`: Number of lines to display in the text label (default: 1)
+- `lineBreak`: How to handle wrapping between lines.
+One of `word`, `ellipsis`, `char`.
+(Default: `word` for multiple-line labels and `ellipsis` when it is one line)
+- `allowScaling`: Whether to allow the text to scale when it is too big for the space.
+Basically means you can apply an arbitrarily big `fontSize` and have it fit.
+Boolean.
+(Default: true)

 #### Sample